External Memory Planar Point Location with Fast Updates

 \subsection{Notation and Preliminaries}

-\paragraph{{\normalfont{\textbf{External Memory Model.}}}} Throughout this paper we focus on the external memory model of computation. $N$ denotes the number of segments in the planar subdivision, $B$ the block size and $M$ the number of elements that fit in internal memory.
+\paragraph{External Memory Model.} Throughout this paper we focus on the external memory model of computation. $N$ denotes the number of segments in the planar subdivision, $B$ the block size and $M$ the number of elements that fit in internal memory.
 We assume that $M \ll N$ and $2 \leq B \leq \sqrt{M}$ (the \emph{tall cache assumption}).
 It is well-known that sorting $K$ elements requires $\Theta((K/B) \log_{M/B} (K/B))$ \ios~\cite{AggarwalV88}.
 Given that $B \leq \sqrt{M} $, this bound is $O((K/B) \log_B K)$.
 We use this bound for sorting in many places without further explanation.

 \paragraph{{\normalfont{\textbf{Ray-shooting Queries.}}}} In the rest of this paper, we focus on answering vertical ray-shooting queries in a dynamic set of non-intersecting line segments.
 Let $S$ be the set of segments of the polygonal subdivision $\Pi$.
 Given a query point $p$, the answer to a vertical ray-shooting query is the the first segment of $S$ hit by a vertical ray emanating from a query point in the $(+y)$ direction.
-It is well-known that if the polygonal subdivision $\Pi$ is connected, a planar point location query for a point $p$ can be answered in $O(\log_B N)$ I/Os after answering a vertical ray-shooting query for $p$\cite{ArgeV04}.
+Based on standard techniques (see e.g.~\cite{ArgeV04}), for connected polygonal subdivisions $\Pi$ with faces of size $O(1)$, a planar point location query for a point $p$ can be answered in $O(\log_B N)$ I/Os after answering a vertical ray-shooting query for $p$.

 \paragraph{{\normalfont{\textbf{$\Be$-Trees.}}}} All tree structures that we will use are variants of the $\Be$-Trees~\cite{BrodalF03} which are $B$-trees except that the internal nodes have at most $\Be$ (and not $B$) children; the leaves still store $\Theta(B)$ data items.
 For constant $\epsilon$, this does not change the asymptotic height of the tree or the search cost, both remain $O((1/\epsilon) \cdot \log_BN) = O(\log_B N)$.